aksommerville/upsy-downsy/README.md

 - [ ] Final scenes.
 - [ ] Decoration and verbiage for Itch page.
-- [ ] Persistence isn't working on itch.
+- [x] Persistence isn't working on itch.
 Arrange a local server and test.
+- - Forgot, you need "version" or "persistKey" to make that work in web.